james-tate/gnuradio_projects/README.md

 projects
 -----------------------
-hackrf_fm_radio: a fm radio tuner with gui fft, compatible with osmosdr source
+hackrf_fm_radio: a fm radio tuner with gui fft, compatible with osmosdr source.
+Based on [SDR with HackRF, Lesson 1](https://greatscottgadgets.com/sdr/1/)